-Quantified Objectives: Facilitate the development, maintenance, and improvement of housing for persons with disabilities and revising the zoning code to grant greater power to administrative variances.
+Quantified Objectives: Facilitate the development, maintenance, and improvement of housing for

-14. Fair Housing Program
+12.14.
+Fair Housing Program

 The City will continue to contract with a qualified fair housing service provider (currently the Fair Housing Foundation) to provide fair housing services to its residents, property owners, and housing professionals.